How To Start A Nonprofit In Arizona

 Arizona requires your nonprofit to adopt bylaws at your organizational meeting.
 This is your first official meeting where you truly complete the process of forming your nonprofit, and it can happen before or shortly after you file your Articles of Incorporation with the state.
 Just make sure to hold your organizational meeting before applying for 501(c)(3) tax-exempt status with the IRS.

 Why are bylaws important?
 Your bylaws spell out how your nonprofit works—who the directors are, for instance, how they get appointed, how long they serve, what responsibilities each officer has, who gets to vote and who doesn’t, and so on—which means your bylaws are an essential to shaping the day-to-day and long-term behavior of your nonprofit.

 If you hire Northwest to form your Arizona nonprofit, you won’t have to write your bylaws from scratch.
-We provide a professional, adaptable template for writing nonprofit bylaws, as well as numerous other free forms to help you get started.
+We offer a professional and adaptable free template to write your Arizona nonprofit bylaws, in addition to our numerous other free forms to help you get started.

 Apply for Federal and/or State Tax Exemptions

 The IRS doesn’t automatically grant tax-exempt status to nonprofit organizations, but the option is available if you’re willing to endure the lengthy, expensive application process.
 Currently, the IRS recognizes more than two dozen types of tax-exempt nonprofits, but most nonprofits get formed with charitable goals in mind and seek 501(c)(3) status for public charities and private foundations.
 If your nonprofit intends to become a 501(c)(3) organization, make sure your Articles of Incorporation include the 501(c)(3) language required by the IRS limiting your nonprofit’s activities to the exclusive pursuit of one or more recognized exempt purposes.
 Learn more at Northwest’s detailed Guide to 501(c)(3) Tax-Exempt Status.